tiffduong/Data_Science_Portfolio/MSDS - Practical Machine Learning/README.md

 > Explore tested neural network structures within a benchmark experiment, a factorial design with at least two levels on each of two experimental factors.<br>
 > Utilize TensorFlow and CNNs.<br>
 > Compare performance based on model accuracy and model runtime.<br>

+## Assignment 8: Language Modeling with RNNs
+### Management Questions
+Suppose management is thinking about using a language model to classify written customer reviews and call and complaint logs.
+If the most critical customer messages can be identified, then customer support personnel can be assigned to contact those customers.
+How would you advise senior management? <br>
+> Use pretrained word vectors from GloVe embeddings.<br>
+> Utilize TensorFlow and RNNs.<br>
+> Compare performance based on model accuracy.<br>